 The Company's policy is to record transfers at the end of the reporting period.
-There were no transfers during the three or six months ended June 30, 2023 or the year ended December 31, 2022.
+During the three and nine months ended September 30, 2023 the Company transferred its Public Warrants from Level 1 to Level 2 based on the trading of the Public Warrants.
+There were no transfers during the the year ended December 31, 2022.